 |Donald F. Staffo, Ph.D.

 Dr. Donald F. Staffo is professor and chairman emeritus of the Dept. of Health and Physical Education at Stillman College in Tuscaloosa, Ala.
 He also was Athletic Director at Stillman and was instrumental in starting the football program.
-Starting his 45th as an educator, he has served 33 consecutive years as a department chair.
+Starting his 47th as an educator, he has served 35 years as a department chair.

+The recipient of the 3 highest national awards given by the American Alliance for Health, Physical Education, Recreation and Dance (Luther Gulick Medal, Honor Award, Charles Henry Award), Staffo is only the 2nd person in the country to win AAHPERD’s 3 highest national awards and be inducted into the NASPE Hall of Fame for Sport.
 Staffo is the recipient of the Luther Gulick Medal, the highest national honor in his profession.
 He also received the AAHPERD Honor Award and the Charles Henry Award, giving him the distinction of being only the 4th person in the country to receive the three highest awards given by the American Alliance for Health, Physical Education, Recreation and Dance.
-Staffo is the recipient of 4 national, 4 state, 5 distinguished alumni, one regional and five institutional awards.
-He is in 3 Halls of Fame including the Ohio State University School of Education & Human Ecology Hall of Fame, the State University of New York at Brockport Hall of Heritage and the Stillman Zeta Phi Beta Hall of Fame.
+Staffo is the recipient of 6 national, 8 state, 5 distinguished alumni, two regional and ten institutional/local awards.
+He is in 5 Halls of Fame including the Ohio State University School of Education & Human Ecology Hall of Fame, Greater Utica (NY) Sports Fall of Fame, the State University of New York at Brockport Hall of Heritage and the Stillman Zeta Phi Beta Hall of Fame.

 Prior to coming to Stillman in 1985, he was Director of Physical Education and Athletic Director at Alice Lloyd College where he implemented the physical education major and ALC’s move into the Kentucky Intercollegiate Athletic Conference and into the National Intercollegiate Athletic Association.
 Earlier he was a physical education teacher and coach of boys and girls sports in the public schools.
 Dr. Staffo is also a consultant and motivational speaker who is frequently called upon to speak at commencements, athletic banquets, civic and fraternal clubs.